bvberkum/docutils-ext/doc/rst-forms.rst

   easier.
 But it requires the schema to be more specific.
 Want a translator to add form field classes.
 Before invoking processor.

+  May want to look at ``dev-outlines`` branch first to see about using recursive type schemas, transformations on nested data.
+Once that produces JSON can validate it externally before looking to integrate with rST forms framework.

 .. include:: ../.refs.rst